Embroidermodder/website/emrm/index.rst

 Define an array as one of 3 kinds: constant, editable or data.

 \begin{itemize}
-\item Constant arrays are defined const and have fixed length matching the data.
+#.
+Constant arrays are defined const and have fixed length matching the data.
-\item Editable arrays are fixed length, but to a length based on the practical use of that array.
+#.
+Editable arrays are fixed length, but to a length based on the practical use
+  of that array.
 A dropdown menu can't contain more than 30 items, because we don't want to flood the user with options.
 However it can nest indefinately, so it is not restricted to a total number of entries.
-\item Data arrays is editable and changes total size at runtime to account for user data.
+#.
+Data arrays is editable and changes total size at runtime to account for user data.
 \end{itemize}

 \section{Style rules for arrays}